rsksmart/RSKIPs/IPs/RSKIP540.md

 - **Conservative approach**: Using the minimum ensures the fee estimate works for all valid peg-out amounts
 - **Better UX**: Users performing small peg-outs will receive more accurate fee estimates

-### New Method `getEstimatedFeesForPegOutAmount()`
+### New Method `getEstimatedFeesForPegOutAmount(uint256 pegOutAmountInWeis)`

-The new method `getEstimatedFeesForPegOutAmount()` addresses the limitation where users cannot estimate fees for their specific peg-out amount.
+The new method `getEstimatedFeesForPegOutAmount(uint256 pegOutAmountInWeis)` addresses the limitation where users cannot estimate fees for their specific peg-out amount.
 This provides:
 - **Better accuracy**: Users can get fee estimates tailored to their specific transaction amount
 - **Improved UX**: Users can compare fees for different peg-out amounts before submitting their request
 - **Flexibility**: Enables applications and wallets to provide more accurate fee predictions to users

-### Backwards Compatibility

-The modification to `getEstimatedFeesForNextPegOutEvent()` maintains the same method signature, ensuring backwards compatibility with existing code that calls this method.
-The behavior change is an improvement that provides more accurate fee estimates, especially for smaller peg-out amounts.

 ## Backwards Compatibility